 To help with deliverability, you should always include information about who is sending the email, a valid reply-to address and an unsubscribe link in the body of the email.
 The unsubscribe link lets users click if they do not want to receive further emails from your business.
 It’s an important indication of high-quality email and a sign to spam filters that your message is legitimate.

 While these are the most important practices to follow for good deliverability, there is still a bit of black magic to it.
 Good monitoring and acting quickly are probably the most important things to remember.
-You can also read Mailgun’s Best Email Practices Email Guide for more tips on reaching optimal email deliverability or use our Managed Services program for direct access to our deliverability experts.
+You can also read Mailgun’s Best Email Practices Email Guide for more tips on reaching optimal email deliverability or use our Deliverability Services for direct access to our deliverability experts.